w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 :::note Compilation Errors

-If you run into compile errors, you may have to switch to a less recent nightly.
+If you run into compile errors, you may have to pin the version of Rust compiler to one that was used to build the release.
+Check out `Rust compiler versions` section in the release notes.
 This can be done by running:

 ```sh
 rustup install nightly-2022-05-18